whosonfirst/go-webhookd/README.md

 ### GitHub

+The `GitHub` receiver handles Webhooks sent from [GitHub](https://developer.github.com/webhooks/).
+It validates that the message sent is actually from GitHub (by way of the `X-Hub-Signature` header) but performs no other processing.
+It is defined as a URI string in the form of:

 ```
 github://?secret={SECRET}&ref={REF}
 ```

-This receiver handles Webhooks sent from [GitHub](https://developer.github.com/webhooks/).
-It validates that the message sent is actually from GitHub (by way of the `X-Hub-Signature` header) but performs no other processing.

 #### Properties